rieschl/laminas-mvc-middleware/docs/book/v2/intro.md

 }
 ```

-Middleware normally doesn't create a direct response but does some work needed later on,
-e.g. fetching a User object from the database or setting application locale.
-In laminas-mvc there is no _global_
-middleware pipe, so its use is more limited than in Mezzio.
+Middleware can return a direct response, in effect short-circuiting the middleware pipe, or pass request further
+while having a chance to act on passed request or returned response.
+Middleware in laminas-mvc is similar to [routed middleware](https://docs.mezzio.dev/mezzio/v3/features/router/piping/#routing)
+in Mezzio.
+Laminas-mvc does not have a global middleware pipes, so middleware can not be piped in front of MVC controllers.

 ## Middleware return values

-Your middleware must return a PSR-7 response (`\Psr\Http\Message\ResponseInterface`).
-It is converted back to a
+As middleware returns a PSR-7 response (`\Psr\Http\Message\ResponseInterface`) it is converted back to a
 laminas-http response and returned by the `MiddlewareListener`, causing the application to
 short-circuit and return the response immediately.